Table Of Contents

 Fixed vs. Burstable performance instances; What to know

-Some use cases need fast processing for short bursts, but then throttle back at other times, like small databases and web servers.
-If your T instances are idle, they accumulate CPU credits, which can be used by the CPU when your applications burst more than 20% of a core.
+Some use cases, like small databases and web servers, need fast processing for short bursts but throttle back at other times.
+If your T instances are idle, they accumulate CPU credits, which the CPU can use when your applications use more than 20% of a core.

 If you’re encoding videos and creating high-volume websites, you’ll want to use a fixed-performance instance type.